RamblingCookieMonster/TireFire/README.md

 * `Scalability`:  Each note is a file in the RootPath.
 This means you may run into performance issues in general with a large number of notes, and Get-Note with anything but `-ID` will read every single file
 * `When to use`:  When you don't have another back end, or don't need to scale.
 We use Clixml so storage won't be very efficient, and use single files per note in a single directory, so don't go crazy creating too many notes!

-### Writing your own Back end
+### Writing your own back-end

-Each backend has a name, and parameters to configure it, that are set with Set-TireFireConfig:
+Each back-end has a name, and parameters to configure it, that are set with Set-TireFireConfig:

 ```powershell
 Set-TireFireConfig -Backend File -BackendConfig @{ RootPath = 'C:\notes' }
 ```

 Want to write your own?
-This is super janky.

-* Create a backend folder in `TireFire/Backends/$BackendName` with `Get$BackendName`, `New$BackendName`, `Set$BackendName`, and `Remove$BackendName` ps1 files in it.
+* Create a back-end folder in `TireFire/Backends/$BackendName` with `Get$BackendName`, `New$BackendName`, `Set$BackendName`, and `Remove$BackendName` ps1 files in it.
 We rely on the this naming convention
 * Allow every parameter that can be configured in `Get-Note`, `New-Note`, `Set-Note`, and `Remove-Note` in the respective backend script (e.g. `Get$BackendName` needs to support all parameters from `Get-Note`)
-* Include parameters specific to your backend as needed
+* Include parameters specific to your back-end as needed
 * Include help, and point out `BackEndConfig Parameters` in the `.Description` section, and for the `.Parameter` section of each backendconfig parameter
 * Do stuff based on the parameters : )  See [TireFire/Backends/File/SetFile.ps1](TireFire/Backends/File/SetFile.ps1) for an example